badmotherfunk/badmotherfunk/README.md

-### 👋 Hey!
-Welcome to my profile,
+## 👋 Hey, welcome to my profile !
-I'm Raphaël, a thirty-one-year-old front-end web developer from France.
+I'm Raphaël, a thirty-one-year-old front-end web developer.
 I like to do stuff with HTML, CSS, JavaScript & React.js! <br>
 I'm passionate about crafting beautiful & designed websites.